virtualagc/virtualagc/yaShuttle/ported/README.md

 This port will be of just the original compiler's PASS1 and PASS2.
 PASS1 parses HAL/S source code and produces output in the form of the HALMAT intermediate language.
 PASS2 optimizes the HALMAT and produces executable object code for either the IBM 360 or for the GPC.
 Since only 20% of HALMAT's documentation has survived over the intervening decades, HALMAT has been rendered basically unusable.
 PASS 3 and PASS 4 of the compiler are not intended to be ported at the present time, since they relate to simulations for which none of the supporting software is believed to have survived.

 This README is primarily about PASS1, though issues in porting PASS2 are essentially the same.
 The intention is for the port to be very direct, without any "reimaginings" to make the compiler better or more efficient.
 The idea is that if the XPL and the Python versions of the compiler source code were placed side-by-side, then a competent auditor should be able to easily determine that the port was correct, at least superficially.
-This is one exception to this principle, which is that the main programs of PASS 1 and PASS 2, each called ##DRIVER originally, are renamed HAL-S-FC.py and HAL-S-FC-PASS2.py respectively.
-This is done to insure that the compiler can be accessed in a sensible cross-platform way on any platform (Windows, Mac OS, Linux).

 As far as this "README" is concerned, some involves factual background material or else descriptions of implementation decisions I've made in the course of this porting effort.
 But it has turned out that quite a lot of this README is devoted to what may be called "inferences and mysteries": i.e., to trying to puzzle out details about how the Intermetrics "enhancements" to XPL may have functioned or to how the original XPL code of the HAL/S compiler worked.
 Obviously, that's a work in progress and subject to my own temporary or permanent misunderstanding.